 Search Minerals Inc. operates all of its exploration through its 100% owned subsidiary, Alterra Resources Inc. Search is continuing with the business plan strategy to explore its current portfolio of properties and with success, look for strategic partners to advance properties.
 Search has completed two joint ventures agreements to date and will continue to realize on the opportunities to further develop the properties.

-Search is well financed to carry through the 2011 exploration program which will allow the Company to continue to evaluate the properties for future development and attract potential joint venture partners, if desired.
+Search will continue to evaluate the properties for future development and attract potential joint venture partners, if desired.